 If you’re interested in running the exCHANGE in your school or youth club, or would like further information, please get in touch with the Mentoring Coordinator.

-The Project runs a variety of workshops throughout the school year and during the summer months, with a view to engaging young people in groups and encouraging the development of interpersonal and basic basic, practical skills.
+The Project runs a variety of workshops throughout the school year and during the summer months, with a view to engaging young people in groups and encouraging the development of interpersonal and basic, practical skills.

 If you are interested in running a bespoke workshop for your students or youth group, please get in touch with the Mentoring Coordinator.
 We are happy to design sessions to suit the needs of your young people.